 The X-ray diffraction suite at the University of Warwick is a Research Technology Platform primarily for analytical materials research.
-The suite is headed by the director, Professor Richard Walton, and the facility manager, Dr David Walker.
+The suite is headed by the academic director, Professor Richard Walton, and the facility manager, Dr David Walker with support from Steven Huband and our technician, Dave Hammond.
 It was founded by Professor Pam Thomas.

 The suite is located on the 3rd floor of the new Materials & Analytical Science (MAS) building and is well equipped for the study of the structure of a wide variety of materials including single-crystals, epitaxial thin-films, polycrystalline layers, ceramics and powders under both ambient and non-ambient conditions.
 The suite currently houses five powder diffractometers, two high resolution diffractometers and two single-crystal diffractometers for small molecule structural solution.
 A dedicated Small Angle X-ray Scattering system (SAXS) is available for measurements of polymers and other nanomaterials.
 In August 2018, a Rigaku Primus IV Wavelength Dispersive X-ray Fluorescence (XRF) system was installed for elemental analysis.

 The X-ray suite is available for industrial users at competative rates.
 A wide range of services are available, including powder diffraction for phase identification, structural determination, accurate lattice parameter determination, in-situ diffraction, stress & texture measurements, SAXS, single-crystal structural solution and more.
 A variety of forms of sample can be accomodated from large single crystals, thin-films to ceramics and powders.
 Our team are very experienced and have multi-disciplined expertise.
 For further information and any enquiries regarding the use of these X-ray facilities for industrial work please contact the facilities manager Dr David Walker or visit the Warwick Scientic Services website.